limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 Hmm just in case I get locked out of my server I put this rsa key here..
 Nobody will find it heh..
 ```

-I place the decoded RSA private key in `/tmp` and change its permissions; the key owner's information is not stored in the key.
+I place the decoded RSA private key in `/tmp` and change its permissions; I still can't determine who is the key owner because the information is not stored in the key.

 ![screenshot-14](/assets/images/posts/pinkys-palace-walkthrough/screenshot-14.png)

 Looking at `/etc/passwd` confirms the existence of `pinky`.
+Thank goodness.

 ![screenshot-15](/assets/images/posts/pinkys-palace-walkthrough/screenshot-15.png)